-Currently the Holston Conference does not allow any inside services; however, Fairview has devised a plan to hold Sunday morning worship in the Fellowship Hall when permitted by the Conference.
-This plan has been approved by the District Superintendent – another step forward in our progress toward triumphing over the virus!
+Fairview has devised a plan to hold Sunday morning worship in the Fellowship Hall when permitted by the Conference.
+This plan has been approved by the District Superintendent, and we are waiting more news from the conference as to when that can happen – another step forward in our progress toward triumphing over the virus!

 The same requirements for masks and distancing will be observed as in the picnic shed service; however, the tables and chairs will not be removed.
 They will be covered with sanitized disposable material.
 The Fellowship Hall, kitchen, and adjacent rest rooms are the only areas of the church that will be accessible, and entry and exit will be clearly marked.
 Hand sanitizers will be available, as will optional temperature checks upon entry.

 Anyone who does not feel well, has health issues, or just is not comfortable coming out just yet is encouraged to stay home and join us on Facebook.
+Please use the Contact Us link below to be added to contacts for Zoom or Conference Call Classes.
 We are so joyful that we are able to gather again, even if it is limited, but we want everyone to be safe and we are doing our best to make sure the physical church is a healthy place to gather and worship with friends and family.